yukicyk/nanopore-bac-genome-assembly/README.md

   --out config/samples.tsv \
   --default-platform ont

-#    Optionally, you may create config/samples.tsv by hand (tab-delimited; exact headers):
+#    Optionally, you may create config/samples.tsv manually (tab-delimited; exact headers):
 #    sample_id  platform  read_path  biosample_accession  barcode

 # 2) If you have local FASTQs, set read_path for each sample to your .fastq(.gz).